Jiang Jing (Water Margin): Joining Liangshan

-Campaigns and resignation
+Campaigns

-Jang Jing is appointed to keep accounts of the grain stock, finance and logistics of Liangshan after the 108 Stars of Destiny came together in what is called the Grand Assembly.
-He participates in campaigns against the Liao invaders and rebel forces in Song territory following amnesty by Emperor Huizong for Liangshan.
+Jang Jing is appointed as an accountant at Liangshan to keep stock of finances and logistics after the 108 Heroes are fully assembled.
+He participates in campaigns against the Liao invaders and rebel forces in Song territory after the outlaws receive amnesty from Emperor Huizong.

-Jiang Jing is one of the Liangshan heroes who survives all the campaigns.
-Though given an official appointment, he quits soon and goes back to his hometown Tanzhou, where he lives as a commoner for the rest of his life.
+Jiang Jing is one of the Liangshan heroes who survive all the campaigns.
+Although he is offered an official appointment by the emperor to honour him for his contributions, he declines and returns to his hometown to live as a commoner.